 Instructions

-- Remove dough from food processor, and place on a work surface.
-Shape into a rectangle.
-Cut into 4 somewhat equal-size pieces.
-Select the smallest one; this will be the "skin."Set that piece aside.
-Return the other 3 to the food processor, and process for 1 minute.
+- Remove the dough from the food processor, and place on a work surface.
+It will feel somewhat soft and sticky.
+Shape into a square.
+Cut into 4 pieces, with one being a bit smaller than the others.
+The smaller piece will be the "skin."
+Set it aside.
+Return the rest of the seitan dough to the food processor, and process for 1 minute.
 Transfer to the work surface and knead by hand a few times to make sure it feels firm.
 Set aside to rest.

-- Instant Pot (wrapped in cheesecloth):In a 6 quart or larger Instant Pot, add just enough water to reach the bottom of the trivet.
+- NOTE that the seitan is done when the internal temperature reaches 190-195°F.Instant Pot (wrapped in cheesecloth):In a 6 quart or larger Instant Pot, add just enough water to reach the bottom of the trivet.
 Place the roast on the trivet.
 Secure the lid, set to sealing, and cook on high pressure for 1 hour 15 minutes.
-Allow the pressure to naturally release.Oven (wrapped in cheesecloth):Preheat oven to 350 degrees F. Add 1 ½ inches of vegetable broth to a high-sided baking dish.
+Allow the pressure to naturally release.Oven (wrapped in cheesecloth):Preheat oven to 350°F. Add 1 ½ inches of vegetable broth to a high-sided baking dish.
 Place the cloth-wrapped roast top side-down in the broth, and cover the entire dish tightly with foil.
 Bake for 1 hour, then carefully remove the foil and flip the roast.
 Add more broth as needed so the dish doesn't dry out and burn.
-Replace the foil, and bake for another 45 minutes.
+Replace the foil, and bake for another 50 minutes.
 Press the center with tongs; it should feel very firm.
-If you think the center of the roast is not quite done, leave uncovered and bake for another 15 to 20 minutes or until the center feels firm.Oven (wrapped in heavy duty foil): No need for any cooking liquid.
-Preheat oven to 350 degrees F. Make sure the foil is tightly sealed around the seitan turkey.
+Or use a probe thermometer to see if it's 190-195°F. If needed, bake uncovered for another 15 minutes or until the center feels firm.Oven (wrapped in heavy duty foil): No need for any cooking liquid.
+Preheat oven to 350 degrees F. Make sure the foil is tightly sealed around the vegan turkey.
 Place on a baking sheet, and bake for 1 hour.
-Flip the roast and bake for another 45 minutes.
-To test for doneness you may need to unwrap the foil (careful it's hot!) and press with tongs.
+Flip the roast and bake for another 45-50 minutes.
+To test for doneness you may need to unwrap the foil (careful it's hot!) and press with tongs, or use a probe thermometer (190-195°F).

 - Let the roast cool for 15 minutes then remove the cheesecloth/foil.
 For the best texture allow roast to cool completely, then refrigerate overnight in an airtight container.
-The next day, let the roast rest at room temperature to remove the chill, then complete the step below.
+The next day, let the roast rest at room temperature to remove the chill, then complete the steps below.

-Before serving:
+Before Serving:

 - Preheat the oven to 350 degrees F. Place the vegan turkey in a roasting pan with just enough broth to cover the bottom of the dish.
 Cover the entire dish and bake for about 15 minutes.
 Stir together the ingredients for the glaze.